Alex-Hoskins/codewars/README.md

 **1)** Using a regex with the match method can help you see if a string contains a certain letter, number, or substring. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match

 **2)** Optimize code by not unnecessarily assigning information to variables.
 This might be better for readability, but may slow down your code significantly when dealing with large sets of data.
+Depending on the function, one may be better than the other.

 **3)** You can seperate a sentence that is a string into individual words by using string.split(' ') method.
 You can pass a variety of arguments into this method.
 Using ' ' will seperate the string by space. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split